chr1sbest/blog.chrisbest/public/articles/cs/10-tips-python.md

 3) Single Line Variable Assignment
 ----
 This isn't that big of a deal in itself, but it's convenient to be able to assign similar variables on the same line.
-The real bonus in single line variable assigment is in the next tip.
+The real bonus in single line variable assignment is in the next tip.
 <script src="https://gist.github.com/chr1sbest/75e6caa0e99163037b76.js"></script>

 4) Swap